 Name your LinkedIn campaign after the ad characteristics

 Go through your target audience category, your InMail objectives, and your offers.
 Then name your campaign after that.
 That way, you’ll be able to recognize precisely what the campaign is and whom you’re targeting.

 LinkedIn offers so many practical tools to narrow down your target audience.
 Try to make sure you bring out the best use of them.
 Do proper research before every campaign.
 Your money is valuable.
 So don’t hesitate to put more effort into your research before spending it.

 The subject is essential because it dictates what your open rate is in the first place.
-Don’t forget, you’ve already paid to send this message to recipients, so if your expected number of people don’t open it, your costs will be inflated. hence, your subject should be short and punchy because people don’t tend to have a whole lot of time while they’re scrolling through their inbox.
-It would help if you caught their attention, whether they’re on a mobile device where it’s tiny or on the desktop where it’s enormous.
+Don’t forget; you’ve already paid to send this message to recipients, so if your expected number of people don’t open it, your costs will be inflated.
+Hence, your subject should be short and punchy because people don’t tend to have a whole lot of time while they’re scrolling through their inboxes.
+It would help if you caught their attention, whether they’re on a mobile device where it’s tiny or on a desktop where it’s enormous.

 You can’t really do anything dynamic in the subject line to make the message personal, but you can in the message text.
 So try to make sure you are getting along with your audiences through your words.
 Try to make it a little casual.
 Get into the audience’s head with your punch lines.
 So that, even if they don’t purchase anything, at least your brand name stays in their head.